gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 such as a community composition matrix $Y$, thus they are inappropriate for partially sampled or unsampled sites.
-To our knowledge, theses methods have mostly been applied on community data from sampled sites, thus on discontinuous spatial scales, e.g. at intervals along a river stream [@LegeDeC13].
+To our knowledge, theses methods have mostly been applied on community data from sampled sites, hence on discontinuous spatial scales, e.g. at intervals along a river stream [@LegeDeC13].
 This raises the following questions:
 1\) could LCBD indices be extended to continuous spatial scales, and 2\) could this provide novel ecological insights in poorly sampled regions?